 (4.)
 The Mess of Ministry.
 Messy, mess-making minister-messengers must mess with the mess of ministry to messy, mess-making "ministrees".
 In other words, people in ministry, wherever they may be in their own process of dealing with the consequences and patterns of sin in their own lives, are called to serve, help, teach, admonish and encourage other broken people to follow Jesus, in spite of all the struggles and baggage of their lives.
 Part of discipling and maturing others is to bring the practices and consequences of living in darkness into the light of God's truth, and helping people come to grips with their habits and baggage, so that they will submit every portion of their being to God, dedicating themselves to His service.
-True freedom is found no where else.
-Sowing to the flesh will reap rottenness; sowing to the Spirit will produce life and peace.
-One practical aspect of the healing/renewing process will be walking alongside of people in their mess, and in their clean-up process, helping them know grace and find freedom.
+True freedom is found nowhere else.
+Messes hidden in the darkness will still fester and stink.
+Sowing to the flesh will reap rottenness; but sowing to the Spirit will produce life and peace (Gal.
+6:8).
+Part of the healing/renewing process is walking alongside of people in their mess, ...and in their clean-up process..., helping them to find hope, experience grace and discover freedom.